- What is this site?

 - The review form is to be used to review and discuss the story.
 It's okay to get a bit off-topic in a review, but at least a few words of every review should be related to the story it's posted on.

-- If the author and reviewer find they want to discuss things further or go into off-topic discussion, they are encouraged to take their conversation to our forum or to private message.
+- If the author and reviewer find they want to discuss things further or go into off-topic discussion, they are encouraged to take their conversation to the shoutbox , our forum or to private message.

 - Authors should not post reviews their own stories, if they have addition comments to make on their stories they should edit the story notes or summary instead.